GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis

 Although the candidate functions pass the initial filtering and GPT matching on function properties, GPT does not always pay attention to syntactic details, such as conditional statements, require statements, assert statements, revert statements, etc. A more fine-grained static analysis is necessary to identify potentially vulnerable functions at this stage.
 Static analysis tools typically focus on specific variables or statements, while our current inputs are still functions.
 This is where we need the assistance of GPT to extract the variables and statements related to the specific business logic described in the prompt.
 With these variables and statements, we can use static analysis to confirm whether the vulnerability exists or not.
 An example of the prompt sent to GPT to ask for related variables or expressions for \textit{Risky First Deposit} is shown in \myfig~\ref{fig:find_var_prompt}.

 For each extracted variable or statement, \name instructs GPT to provide a short description.
 This description helps determine whether the given variables are relevant to the problem and helps avoid incorrect answers.
 If GPT provides variables or statements that do not exist in the context of the function or if the description is not relevant to the question asked, \name terminates the judgment process and considers that the vulnerability does not exist.
-On the other hand, if the provided variables and statements pass validation, \name feeds them into a static analysis tool to confirm the existence of the vulnerability using methods such as static data flow tracing and static symbolic execution.
+On the other hand, if the provided variables and statements pass validation, \name feeds them into a static analysis tool to confirm the existence of the vulnerability using methods such as static data flow tracing and static symbolic execution. \fixme{Specifically, we have designed the following four major types of static analysis to validate the common logic vulnerabilities listed in Table~\ref{tab:rule_sum}:}